docker-library/docs/influxdb/content.md

-# What is InfluxDB 3?
+# What is InfluxDB?

-InfluxDB 3 is a database built to collect, process, transform, and store event and time series data, and is ideal for use cases that require real-time ingest and fast query response times to build user interfaces, monitoring, and automation solutions.
+InfluxDB is the time series database platform designed to collect, store, and process large amounts of timestamped data.
+InfluxDB supports high write and query workloads and is commonly used for:

+- Monitoring infrastructure and applications
+- Collecting data from IoT devices
+- Storing log and event data

+InfluxDB offers multiple versions and deployment options to meet diverse technical and operational requirements.

+## InfluxDB 3

+InfluxDB 3 is a new InfluxDB engine that uses an object store-backed architecture.
+It stores time series and event data using Apache Arrow and Parquet.
+It supports high-ingest workloads and fast queries.

 InfluxDB 3 comes in two editions: